macht1/blitz/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `blitz-qt.pro` file.
+Alternatively, install Qt Creator and open the `fibre-qt.pro` file.

-An executable named `blitz-qt` will be built.
+An executable named `fibre-qt` will be built.

 Windows